The Writing Centreprovides one-on-one tutorials with professional writing consultants, free of charge, to all students at UNB Saint John.

 Do I have to have a finished essay to come to the Writing Centre?
 We work with students at all stages of the writing process, whether they are beginning to organize their thoughts and have yet to write a word, or have completed a rough draft that requires some final improvements.

 What happens at a tutorial session?
 Tutorials last up to 50 minutes.
-Please bring your assignment sheets and a printed version of any work you've completed on the assignment - a rough draft, an outline, or even just the assignment itself if you're having trouble getting started.
+Please bring your assignment sheets and a printed, double-spaced version of any work you've completed on the assignment - a rough draft, an outline, or even just the assignment itself if you're having trouble getting started.
 Consultants will discuss the assignment with you and read over any writing you have, commenting on areas such as organization, argument, thesis development, grammar and punctuation, documentation - whatever aspects of your work are in need of improvement.

 Will the Writing Centre proofread my essay?
 No. We work with you to identify ways of strengthening your writing on every level, enabling you to become a better editor and proofreader of your own work.